prioritizr/prioritizr/cran-comments.md

-Dear CRAN maintainers,
+Dear CRAN volunteers,

 Thank you for reviewing this submission.
-This submission provides substantial improvements to the package documentation; compatibility with updates to the _sf_, _gurobi_, _Matrix_ packages; reduces the number of hard dependencies; replaces the archived optional dependency _RandomFields_ with another dependency that is available on CRAN; adds new functions (such as `add_asym_connectivity_penalties()`); and includes assorted minor bug fixes (see NEWS.md for full list).
-It also address the compiler warnings and _exactextractr_ NOTE raised by CRAN's package checks.
+This submission provides substantial improvements to the package documentation, error messages, and performance (please see NEWS.md for full list).
+It has been updated to address the C++ specification note detected by CRAN's package checks.

 Cheers,